 The STEP learning community program offers students an opportunity to go on a one week or two week long service trip to the Philippines (January) and Bolivia (June).
 While in the Philippines students build a home for a family in need and spend time getting to know the Filipino community and in Bolivia students serve at a soup kitchen, day cares, a hospital and a psychiatric center.

 A component part of the undergraduate General Education curriculum is participation in an approved Engaged Learning experience.
-Activities that are approved as a designated Engaged Learning experience through Student Life-sponsored programs will be added to this area as they are approved.
+Activities that are approved as a designated Engaged Learning experience through Student Affairs-sponsored programs will be added to this area as they are approved.

 Campus Ministry Cor members embrace the holistic understanding of the Campus Ministry mission, serve as the student advisory committee to Campus Ministry staff, act as ambassadors of Campus Ministry to peers and the greater Benedictine community, and embody a philosophy of welcoming all.